geoalgo/slurmpilot/README.md

 * low: remove logging info ssh
 * low: allow to share common folders to avoid sending code lots of times, probably do a doc example
 * TBD: chain of jobs
+* allow to submit list of jobs until all executed

 **DONE**
 * high: allow to fetch info from local folders in list_jobs